-EF-14 Clinical Trial Data for the treatment of newly diagnosed GBM
+EF-14 phase 3 pivotal clinical trial data for the treatment of newly diagnosed GBM

-Concurrent with FDA approval of Optune for newly diagnosed GBM, we launched our marketing campaign, aimed to communicate the significant extension of survival outcomes shown in our phase 3 pivotal EF-14 trial (EF-14) which compared, post radiation, Optune plus temozolomide versus temozolomide alone for the treatment of newly diagnosed GBM.
-The primary endpoint of the trial was PFS and a powered secondary endpoint was OS.
+In October 2015, we received FDA approval to market Optune for the treatment of adult patients with newly diagnosed supratentorial GBM in combination with temozolomide.
+The FDA approved Optune for newly diagnosed GBM based on the EF-14 trial ("EF-14"), which was a randomized, phase 3 pivotal clinical trial which compared, post radiation, Optune plus temozolomide versus temozolomide alone for the treatment of newly diagnosed GBM.
+The primary endpoint of the trial was progression free survival and a powered secondary endpoint was overall survival.

-In the EF-14 interim analysis of the per-protocol population of 315 patients, upon which FDA approval was based, Optune plus temozolomide ("TMZ") significantly extended median overall survival by 4.9 months from 15.6 months for TMZ alone to 20.5 months for Optune plus TMZ (p=0.0042).
-Optune plus TMZ also significantly improved progression free survival by 3.2 months (p=0.0013).
-Quality of life was maintained with Optune plusTMZ.
-The EF-14 interim analysis results were published in JAMA in December 2015.
-In July 2016, the National Comprehensive Cancer Network Clinical Practice Guidelines in Oncology® (NCCN Guidelines®) for Central Nervous Systems Cancers were updated and now include alternating electric fields therapy (Optune) in combination with TMZ following standard brain radiation therapy with concurrent TMZ as a Category 2A recommended postoperative adjuvant treatment option for patients with newly diagnosed supratentorial GBM.
+In the EF-14 interim analysis of the per-protocol population of 315 patients, upon which FDA approval was based, Optune plus temozolomide significantly extended median overall survival by 4.9 months from 15.6 months for temozolomide alone to 20.5 months for Optune plus temozolomide (p=0.0042).
+Optune was the first treatment in more than ten years to increase overall survival in newly diagnosed GBM.
+Optune plus temozolomide also significantly improved progression free survival by 3.2 months (p=0.0013).
+The EF-14 interim analysis results were published in JAMA in 2015.
+In 2016, the National Comprehensive Cancer Network Clinical Practice Guidelines in Oncology® (NCCN Guidelines®) for Central Nervous Systems Cancers were updated and now include alternating electric fields therapy (Optune) in combination with temozolomide following standard brain radiation therapy with concurrent temozolomide as a Category 2A recommended postoperative adjuvant treatment option for patients with newly diagnosed supratentorial GBM.

+Optune plus temozolomide has demonstrated consistent superiority versus temozolomide alone in all analyses since the interim results were reported.
+The EF-14 five-year analysis of the intent-to-treat population of 695 patients was presented at the American Association for Cancer Research Annual Meeting in April 2017.
+The EF-14 intent-to-treat five year analysis results were published in JAMA in December 2017.

-The EF-14 long-term analysis of the intent-to-treat population of 695 patients was presented at the Annual Meeting of the Society for Neuro-Oncology in November 2016.
-In the long-term analysis, Optune plus TMZ extended median overall survival by 4.8 months from 16.0 months for TMZ alone to 20.8 months for Optune plus TMZ (p<0.0006: HR 0.65).
-Optune plus TMZ extended median progression free survival by 2.7 months from 4.0 months for TMZ alone to 6.7 months for Optune plus TMZ (p<0.0001: HR 0.63), consistent with the interim analysis.
-Optune plus TMZ demonstrated unprecedented long-term survival compared to TMZ alone through 4 years.
-There was a 70% improvement in survival with Optune plus TMZ (17%) versus TMZ alone (10%) at 4 years (p=0.028).
+In that analysis, Optune plus temozolomide demonstrated unprecedented five-year survival results.
+Median overall survival was significantly extended by nearly five months (median overall survival of 20.9 months versus 16.0 months for temozolomide alone; p<0.001: HR 0.63).
+Optune plus temozolomide also significantly improved progression free survival.
+Median progression free survival was extended by 2.7 months from 4.0 months for temozolomide alone to 6.7 months for Optune plus temozolomide (p<0.001: HR 0.63).
+Optune plus temozolomide demonstrated consistently superior survival compared to temozolomide alone with 2.5 times greater overall survival at five years.

-The following graph presents the progression-free survival data in the intent-to-treat population from our long-term analysis:
+The following graph presents the overall survival data in the intent-to-treat population from our five-year analysis:

-The following graph presents the overall survival data in the intent-to-treat population from our long-term analysis:
+The following graph presents the survival rates by year in the intent-to-treat population from our five-year analysis: